John Behr: The Nicene Faith

 Released in 2004, The Nicene Faith examines the theological reflection of the 4th century, beginning with the church shaking debates that led to Council of Nicaea and ending with their resolution at the Council of Constantinople.
 Like its predecessor, The Nicene Faith is structured not only chronologically, but according theme, examining of only certain theologians-Athanasius, Basil of Caesarea, Gregory of Nazianzus, and Gregory of Nyssa.
 Adapting a similar approach to The Way to Nicaea, this volume is neither a complete collection of theological discourses nor does it have a sole focus, such as Trinitarian theology.
 Rather, The Nicene Faith traces the development of theological reflection in the 4th century—Athanasius and the Cappadocians expounding their vision, preparing the path for the councils of Nicaea and Constantinople, providing the proper context in which their creeds can be correctly understood.
 One simply cannot reduce the results of these debates into shorthand formulae.

-Key to understanding Behr's approach, the introduction, standing outside of the main body of work, explains the need to scrutinize our inherently flawed perspectives and presuppositions regarding 4th century theology.
-An awareness of this 21st century understanding of such terms as "orthodoxy", "incarnation", and "Trinitarian" theology recognizes that we speak these terms with 1,600 years of definitions already read into them, rather than how the authors themselves used these words within their own texts.
+Key to understanding Behr's approach, the introduction, standing outside of the main body of work, explains the need to scrutinise our inherently flawed perspectives and presuppositions regarding 4th century theology.
+An awareness of this 21st century understanding of such terms as "orthodoxy", "incarnation", and "Trinitarian" theology recognises that we speak these terms with 1,600 years of definitions already read into them, rather than how the authors themselves used these words within their own texts.

 The Nicene Faith both discusses and reflects upon Athanasius and the Cappadocians’ exegetical principles and subsequently derived theology, specifically within the context of the controversies upon which this was forced.
-Thus, leading to a further, more carefully worded engagement with Scripture, once again seeking to answer the same question that led the way to Nicaea, Christ's “Who do you say that I am?”
+Thus, leading to a further, more carefully worded engagement with Scripture, once again seeking to answer the same question that led the way to Nicaea, Christ's "Who do you say that I am?"

 Nicene faith is, then, a particular confession, revealing the power of God, responding to Christ and the Spirit, concerning the God whom they reveal as the Father.
 It is the transformation fashioned in and by Christ that propels all theological contemplation.
 It provides the lens through which one understands his Passion.
 When Christ dies as a human being, he demonstrates his divinity as God—he raises his own body.
 God's power is found in human weakness—the form of a servant transforms into the form of the Lord—revealing not inferiority but true divinity and equality.
 It is as the crucified one that glory is both received and revealed—the same glory which he shared with the Father from all eternity, by which there is no other.
 This revelation, the cornerstone of all Christian theology, through which God is made known, is located solely on the Cross.
 The one who was creator is the one who now renews.
 It is the Passion, the mystery of the Incarnation of the Word of God, illumined by and through the Cross, Christ's voluntary bodily death and resurrection, through which those who have put on his faith, now live in Christ and continue to demonstrate his victory.